-In-kind contributions of goods (comprising relief supplies) and services (in the form of staff or transport) are recognised on the date of receipt of the goods or services, and are recognised equally as both income and expenditure in the Consolidated Statement of Comprehensive Income.
-In-kind goods and services received in response to appeals are measured at fair value.
+In-kind contributions of goods (comprising relief supplies) and services (in the form of staff, transport or leasehold property operating costs) are recognised on the date of receipt of the goods or services, and are recognised equally as both income and expenditure in the Consolidated Statement of Comprehensive Income.
+In-kind goods and services are measured at fair value.